Last updated on July 31st, 2018

 2. Preservation of Tourist Destinations

 Part of the journey is going to places that are very dear to the Japanese people.
-As a witness on how they maintain their tourist sites, I would say it’s definitely a genuine act on how they love their culture and the remaining of it.
+As a witness on how they maintain their tourist sites, I would say it’s definitely a genuine act of how they love their culture and the remaining of it.
 From the repairs of the walls to the smallest of the plants in the garden, all are being well taken care of.
-On our Ginkakuji Temple tour, a man is in the gardens planting seeds and another is watering the plants.
+On our Ginkaku-ji Temple and Kinkaku-ji Temple tour, a man is in the gardens planting seeds and another is watering the plants.
 Imagine how big the temple’s vicinity is and if you look around, there are almost no signs of dead plants.
 All plants are blooming and are well groomed.
-If not for the fall season, it’ll be a very colorful garden for sure.
+If not for the fall season, it’ll be a very colourful garden for sure.

 3. Public Transport is for Everyone